npcmaci/singa/examples/healthcare/application/Cerebrovascular_Disease/README.md

     under the License.
 -->

-# Singa for Candidiasis Disease Prediction Task
+# Singa for Cerebrovascular Disease Prediction Task

-## Candidiasis Disease
+## Cerebrovascular Disease

-Candidiasis is a fungal infection caused by Candida species, most commonly Candida albicans.
-It can affect various parts of the body including the mouth, throat, esophagus, vagina, and bloodstream.
-Early detection and prediction of candidiasis risk is crucial for effective treatment and prevention of complications.
+Cerebrovascular disease refers to a group of conditions that affect the blood vessels and blood supply to the brain.
+This includes conditions such as stroke, transient ischemic attack (TIA), and other disorders that affect the brain's blood circulation.
+Early detection and prediction of cerebrovascular disease risk is crucial for effective treatment and prevention of complications.

-To address this issue, we use Singa to implement a machine learning model for predicting candidiasis disease.
-The model uses tabular data with various clinical features to predict the likelihood of candidiasis infection.
+To address this issue, we use Singa to implement a machine learning model for predicting cerebrovascular disease.
+The model uses tabular data with various clinical features to predict the likelihood of cerebrovascular disease.

 The dataset used in this task is MIMIC-III after preprocessed.
-Before starting to use this model for candidiasis disease prediction, download the sample dataset for candidiasis disease prediction: https://github.com/lzjpaul/singa-healthcare/tree/main/data/candidiasis
+Before starting to use this model for cerebrovascular disease prediction, download the sample dataset for cerebrovascular disease prediction: https://github.com/lzjpaul/singa-healthcare/tree/main/data/cerebrovascular

 ## Structure

-* `data` includes the scripts for preprocessing Candidiasis datasets.
+* `data` includes the scripts for preprocessing Cerebrovascular datasets.

 * `model` includes the MLP model construction codes by creating a subclass of `Module` to wrap the neural network operations